West Indies arrive safely in India

 VADODARA, India, CMC – The West Indies team has arrived safely in India for their two-Test series which is scheduled to start on October 4.

-The Jason Holder-led contingent arrived here yesterday to a warm reception at the hotel after walking out of the bus amid drum rolls and witnessing traditional Indian music and dance.
+The Jason Holder-led contingent arrived here on Thursday to a warm reception at the hotel after walking out of the bus amid drum rolls and witnessing traditional Indian music and dance.

 The two teams will also play five One Day Internationals and three T20 matches.

-The Windies will commence the series with a two-day warm-up fixture against a Board President XI at the Gujarat State Fertilizer Corporation Ground in Vadodara tomorrow.
+The Windies will commence the series with a two-day warm-up fixture against a Board President XI at the Gujarat State Fertilizer Corporation Ground in Vadodara on Saturday.

 Before their arrival in India, the West Indies has been forced to deal with several issues, including the resignation of former head coach Stuart Law and the departure of leading fast bowler Kemar Roach.